jijihohococo/ichi-route/README.md

 }
 ```

-You can add multiple parameters in middleware with your parameter routes
+You can add multiple parameters in middleware with your route parameters

 ```php